How Mother&Baby tested and selected the best pram hand muffs on the market in 2025.

-When the temperature drops, pushing your baby's pram or buggy can quickly leave your hands feeling frozen.
-If you know that icy ache, then pram hand muffs can quickly become a saving grace.
+When the temperature drops, pushing your baby's pram or buggy can quickly leave your fingers feeling stiff and uncomfortable.
+If you're familiar with that icy ache, then a good pair of pram hand muffs can quickly become your saving grace.
 They're brilliant for keeping your hands wonderfully warm and toasty, saving your fingers from turning blue as you try to coax your little one to sleep on their third lap around the block.

 The best pram hand muffs at a glance